You are here: Home > What's On > Castle Howard’s 21st Century Renaissance

 The West Wing Bedrooms

-The West Wing bedroom upgrades continue with the refurbishment of Lady Georgiana’s Dressing Room, featuring hand-painted ‘Abbotsford’ Chinese-style wallpaper by de Gournay and Colefax and Fowler fabrics, reflecting 18th-century Chinoiserie style.
+The West Wing bedroom upgrades include the refurbishment of Lady Georgiana’s Dressing Room, featuring hand-painted ‘Abbotsford’ Chinese-style wallpaper by de Gournay and Colefax and Fowler fabrics, reflecting 18th-century Chinoiserie style.
+The Castle Howard Bedroom has been redecorated with gathered gold taffeta silk from Italy.
+The stunning 18th-century Linnell furniture is displayed together and the state bed rehung with red silk damask curtains from Lelievre, the oldest silk factory in France.

 Celebrating Castle Howard and the Grand Tour